ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

  - `BOT_TOKEN` - Your Telegram bot token, obtained after [creating a bot](https://t.me/BotFather).
  - `OWNER_WALLET` - Your project's wallet address for receiving payments.
 You can create a new TON wallet and copy its address.
  - `API_KEY` - Your API key from TON Center, available via [@tonapibot](https://t.me/tonapibot)/[@tontestnetapibot](https://t.me/tontestnetapibot) for the mainnet and testnet, respectively.
- - `NETWORK` - The network in which your bot will run (testnet or mainnet).
+ - `NETWORK` - The network on which your bot will operate: Testnet or Mainnet.

 With the config file set up, we can move forward!